 edc = extended double crochet: This is very similar to a double crochet but with a small extra step.
 Yo, insert hook, yo, pull up a loop (3 loops on hook), yo, pull through one loop (3 loops on hook), yo, pull through two loops (2 loops on hook), yo, pull through two loops.

-Using colour B
+Using WI Soft and Smooth (aff) in colour B

 Round 1: fsc 48, join with a sl st to first st without twisting chain.
 Use tail to sew in to the other side of the chain.
 Ch3, turn.